ulif/diceware/README.rst

                           Use words from this wordlist.
 Possible values: `de', `de_8k', `en_adjectives', `en_eff', `en_nouns',
                           `en_securedrop', `pt-br'.
-                          Wordlists are stored in the folder displayed below.
+                          Wordlists are stored in the folders displayed below.
                           Default: en_eff
     -v, --verbose         Be verbose.
 Use several times for increased verbosity.
     --version             output version information and exit.
+    --show-wordlist-dirs  Output directories we look up to find wordlists and exit.

   Arguments related to `realdice' randomsource:
     --dice-sides N        Number of sides of dice.
 Default: 6

-  Wordlists are stored in <WORDLISTS-DIR>
+  Use --show-wordlist-dirs to list directories where you can store custom wordlists.

 With ``-n`` you can tell how many words are supposed to be picked for your new passphrase::